Weekly deal coaching. Real underwriting. 150+ active investors closing deals from $400K car wash conversions to 300,000 SF industrial facilities.

 Chris spotted an abandoned car wash on a walk with his daughter, struck up a conversation with the owner that Friday, and had a contract signed by Monday.
 Over 18 months he converted it into seven micro-retail suites with modular drywall buildouts and drainage prepped in every wall for future tenant changes.
 A QR code on the construction signage pulled 60-plus leads before the doors opened.
 Acquisition $400K, total invested roughly $750K, current valuation around $1M.
 The result is a 25% cash-on-cash return on what used to be an empty building.

 Ross is a software engineer in California who built his own program to scour the internet for deals matching his exact criteria.
 The Center came up: a 300,000 square foot multi-building industrial facility, the original home of Hamilton Beach Manufacturing, already cash-flowing with tenants in place.
 He worked the deal for nine months, assembled the right partners, and put together a 105-page business plan that was undeniable to lenders.
-Phase 1 of a 400-plus-unit self storage conversion has already opened on the previously vacant space.
-All on his first commercial real estate deal.
+Phase 1 of a 400-plus-unit self-storage conversion has already opened on the previously vacant space — a deal most operators wouldn't touch until their fifth or sixth commercial acquisition.

 And I'm glad you're here!